 We promise to provide our customers with environmental friendly, sustainable and innovative supply chain solutions that will reduce our collective CO2 footprint and help stakeholders achieve their bold environmental targets.

 Net Zero Carbon is our global programme to neutralise our CO2 footprint.
-The core elements are:
+Key elements include:

 - Carbon management: Maintain effective carbon management throughout all operations